-CRIMINAL JUSTICE
+CRIMINAL JUSTICE Bachelor of Arts

 Security is a high priority in the United States, and the need for qualified professionals in this area is greater than ever.
 The challenges presented to homeland security have increased the complexity of these tasks, making the need for highly trained and prepared applicants even more important.